laninsky/reference_aligning_to_established_loci/uce_version/README.md

 4) run the UCE_phasing.sh script in this folder (make sure the coverage.R from the main folder is also in here, and phasing_settings etc has been set up as for the main instructions).

-5) Run summarize_coverage.R to obtain a locus-by-locus summary of coverage and sample size
+5) Run summarize_coverage.R to obtain a locus-by-locus summary of coverage and sample size.
+The output file will give the locus name in the first column, how many samples that locus was present in, and then the average coverage across these samples.